easy-software-ufal/manual-test-alchemist/ManualTestAlchemist/README.md

 Now, you must install the dependencies.

 # Installing
 To run the program, you must install some packages.
 Run this:

 `pip install -r requirements.txt`

-After downloading everything, you must download spacy's models.

-`python -m spacy download en_core_web_trf`
-`python -m spacy download en_core_web_lg`

 After this, you are done installing.